-In some instances, the authors failed to note the work in a Submission Method D journal as requiring a submission to NIHMS or a journal may not be timely submitting a work to NIHMS on behalf of the authors.
+In some instances, authors fail to note the work in a Submission Method D journal as requiring a submission to NIHMS or a journal may not be timely submitting a work to NIHMS on behalf of the authors.
 The recommended practice is to send an email to the journal requesting clarification of the submission status of the work.

 Sample Language to the Journal:

 Dear [INSERT JOURNAL NAME OR NAME OF PERSON]:

 I am checking on the submission status of the following work:

 The authors of the work are required to comply with the NIH Public Access Policy and to date, no submission has been made to the NIH Manuscript Submission system (NIHMS) to prepare the work for posting to PubMed Central and assignment of a PMCID.
 Per publisher copyright agreement, the work was to be submitted by the journal.
 NIH has requested documentation of compliance with the NIH Policy for this work.
 Documentation of compliance cannot be provided until the work is submitted.
 Failure to provide evidence of documentation of compliance will result in sanctions issued by the NIH against the authors.

 Can you please expedite a submission as soon as possible?

 See How to Find Journal Policies for more information.